rayhaanalykhan/UIAppUtils/README.md

 - Get the topmost view controller in the app's view hierarchy.
 - Take a screenshot of the current key window.
 - Open the Settings app or the app-specific settings.
+- Open a given URL if it can be opened
 - Check media permissions for camera and microphone.
 - Request an app rating from the user.
+- Send an email directly from the app.
+Redirect to another email app if the default mail app is not configured.

 ## Installation